cap-js/docs/java/working-with-cql/query-execution.md

 :::

-### Write through Views { #updatable-views}
+### Write through Views { #updatable-views }

-To run [Insert](./query-api#insert), [Upsert](./query-api#upsert), [Update](./query-api#update), and [Delete](./query-api#delete) statements on CDS views, the CAP Java runtime resolves them to the underlying entity definitions, if possible - similar to the runtime view *resolve* mode for queries.
+You can run [Insert](./query-api#insert), [Upsert](./query-api#upsert), [Update](./query-api#update), and [Delete](./query-api#delete) statements on CDS views.
+If possible, the CAP Java runtime resolves these to the underlying entity definitions—similar to the [runtime view](#runtimeviews) *resolve* mode for queries.

-When delegating queries between Application Services and Remote Services, statements are also resolved to the entity definitions of the targeted service.
+When delegating queries between Application Services and Remote Services, statements are also resolved to the targeted service's entity definitions.

-Views and projections can be resolved for write operations if the following conditions are met:
+Write operations on CDS views are supported if:

-- The view definition does not use any other clause than `columns` and `excluding` - `join`, `union` and `where` are not supported.
+- The view definition uses only `columns` and `excluding` (no `join`, `union`, or `where`).
-- The projection includes all key elements; with the exception of insert operations with generated UUID keys.
+- The projection includes all key elements (except for insert operations with generated UUID keys).
-- The projection includes all elements with a `not null` constraint, unless they have a default value.
+- The projection includes all `not null` elements, unless they have a default value.
-- The projection must not include [path expressions](../../cds/cql#path-expressions) using to-many associations.
+- The projection does not include [path expressions](../../cds/cql#path-expressions) using *to-many* associations.
-- Projections targeting remote OData services must not include calculated elements.
+- Projections targeting remote OData services do not include calculated elements.

-For [Insert](./query-api#insert) or [Update](./query-api#update) operations, if the projection contains functions or expressions, these values are ignored.
+For [Insert](./query-api#insert) or [Update](./query-api#update), values for functions and expressions in the projection are ignored.

-Path expressions navigating *to-one* compositions, can be used in projections as shown by `headerStatus` in the following example, which includes the element `status` of the `OrderHeader` entity.
+You can use path expressions navigating *to-one* compositions, as shown by `headerStatus` in this example:

 ```cds
 entity Order as projection on bookshop.Order;